-DEEP TISSUE/ MT:107 NEUROMUSCULAR THERAPY
+DEEP TISSUE/ NEUROMUSCULAR THERAPY

-student with the skills to release stagnation, knots, and spasms that lie deep within the muscular tissue.
+This study in deep tissue massage provides the student with the skills to release stagnation, knots, and spasms that lie deep within the muscular tissue.
 Techniques for acute and chronic muscular conditions are also covered.

 AROMATHERAPY